Current Client? Get 2026 Plan Help Here

 • Copay: A fixed dollar amount

-• Coinsurance: A percentage of the drug’s cost
+• Coinsurance: A percentage of the medication’s cost

-Some plans require you to pay a deductible before coverage kicks in.
-Until it’s met, you may pay the full cost of certain medications.
+Some plans also include a deductible.
+Until it is met, you may be responsible for the full cost of certain medications.

 • The drug’s tier